renuo/i18n-docs/README.md

 `$ rails g i18n_docs:normalize da se --spaces 4`

+If you want to clean up and remove the normalized files, use the delete option

+`$ rails g i18n_docs:normalize da se --delete`

+If you want to accept all normalized files prefixed with '_'

+`$ rails g i18n_docs:normalize da se --accept`

+## Copy master

+Use one locale as master and copy into other locales while changing the root key :)

+`$ rails g i18n_docs:copy_master da --into se no`

 ### Export

 Export locale files as CSV files to upload to Google Docs